cryptokoala4/cdc_poc_system/README.md

 - **Table Management**: View and manage restaurant tables, including occupancy status.
 - **Order Management**: Create, update, and track orders for each table.
 - **Bill Generation**: Generate bills for tables and process payments.
-- **Real-time Updates**: See live updates of table statuses and orders.
 - **Temporary Hardcoded data**: The following data is seeded into the database: 10 Menu Items, 5 Staff, 16 Tables

 ## Prerequisites